 The degree of fault that an accident victim had in causing an accident will be assessed by engagement as well as warnings provided to the plaintiff.
 If the accident victim was engaging in activities like talking or texting on the phone at the time he or she fell, the victim might be found to have played a substantial role in causing the accident.

-How the Victim Was Dressed
+How the Victim was Dressed

 While it might seem like a less serious issue, the clothing and shoes that a slip and fall victim was wearing can end up influencing the amount of compensation that he or she receives.
 For example, a court might determine that an accident victim’s high heels contributed to a fall.

-Whether Warnings Were Posted
+Whether Warnings were Posted

 One issue that can impact the amount of compensation a person can recover is whether a store attempted to warn others of the hazardous condition that led to the accident.
 Not just whether signage was posted, but also the number of signs posted can end up impacting the compensation that an accident victim receives.

-Extent of Economic Damages
+The Extent of Economic Damages

 After slip and fall accidents, the amount of medical bills that a person faces is taken into consideration.
 These bills include things like emergency services, physician treatment, prescription costs, and other costs associated with medical care.

-Extent of Non-Economic Damages
+The Extent of Non-Economic Damages

 Non-economic damages refer to non-monetary losses like pain, suffering, inconvenience, emotional distress, and loss of companionship.
 Unlike economic damages that are associated with things like lost wages and medical bills, non-economic damages are generally more difficult to calculate.

-Remember What You can do to Avoid Slip and Fall Accidents
+Remember What You Can do to Avoid Slip and Fall Accidents

 People who want to avoid ending up injured due to a slip and fall accident can take several important preventative actions, which include: